menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Medora is worth considering.

-Being a small village, Medora does not have a public transit system used by locals to get to and from work.
+Medora is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Medora with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.15% of adults in Medora have a bachelor's degree or advanced degree.
+The citizens of Medora are slightly less educated than the national average of 21.84% for the average city or town: 14.15% of adults in Medora have a bachelor's degree or advanced degree

 The per capita income in Medora in 2022 was $32,335, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $129,340 for a family of four.
 However, Medora contains both very wealthy and poor people as well.